jeffgillan/STAC/README.md

 Tyson has the STAC API going.
 I am trying to manually improve the geojson features.
 I access it by using VSCode.
 I ssh remote connect to the 'stac-api' virtual machine.

-We currently have it set up to where `collection.json` and `index.geojson` files are located `/home/ubuntu/cyverse-stac/catalogs`
+We currently have it set up to where `collection.json` and `index.geojson` files are located at `/home/ubuntu/cyverse-stac/catalogs`

 I am editing the geojson files at `/home/ubuntu/cyverse-stac/catalogs`.